turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L03-HowToFindHelp/U00-L03-HowToFindHelp.md

 * [ROS Index](http://index.ros.org) is a non-exhaustive list of ROS packages.
 * ROS Index will allow you to search packages by name and see relevant information about the supported distros, source repositories, documentation, and lots of other information.
 * ROS Index is a great place to find out about commonly used packages.
-* Most common packages are availabe on ROS index and its search features are quite helpful.
+* Most common packages are available on ROS index and its search features are quite helpful.

 ## ROS Wiki